 Certified Occupational Therapist

 Hope Portner is a licensed, certified Occupational Therapist.
-Since graduating with a B.S. in Occupational Therapy from Cleveland State University in 2001 she has concentrated her practice on the pre-school through high school years.
-Her specialty areas include motor planning, sensory integration, handwriting intervention and visual perceptual skills.
+Since graduating with a B.S. in Occupational Therapy from Cleveland State University in 2001, she has concentrated her practice on the pre-school through high school years, providing direct intervention in the areas of motor planning, sensory integration, handwriting intervention and visual perceptual skills.
 In addition to direct service, Hope functions in a consultative role, collaborating with teachers and administrators and ensuring that parents’ concerns are heard.

 While Hope is serious about the work she does, she also knows that if a child is having fun they will be more engaged in the learning process.
 Her strengths include her ability to connect with children to form therapeutic relationships and using a holistic approach to focus on each child’s unique strengths to help them reach their potential.
-“One of the greatest rewards is helping a child that says ‘I can’t’ see that they can”.
+“One of the greatest rewards is helping a child that says ‘I can’t’ see that they can.”

 Jennifer (Jenny) Wolinetz received her Masters in Social Work from Loyola University in Chicago.
 She also completed a post graduate training program in Gestalt Therapy from the Gestalt Institute of Central Ohio.
 Jenny is a Licensed Social Worker and has been in practice for thirteen years.
 She has worked with children, adolescents and families, and her career has included work in the medical and school settings.

 Nikki is a Board Certified Behavior Analyst (BCBA) and a certified Ohio Behavior Analyst and BCBA approved continuing education provider with a master’s of science in Psychology.
 Nikki completed her behavior analysis coursework at the Florida Institute of Technology.
 For 15 years Nikki has been treating children, adolescents and adults with an autism spectrum and/or co-occurring mental health diagnosis in educational, community, home and residential settings.
 Nikki serves as the Coordinator of Autism Services for Bellefaire JCB, working with children, adolescents and young adults within the Monarch Center for Autism.
 Nikki is also an adjunct professor for the undergraduate department of psychology at Kaplan University, teaching psychology coursework within the applied behavior analysis track of Kaplan.
 Nikki also provides behavioral consultation and assessment privately and for A+ Solutions in Beachwood, Ohio.